José Buscaglia Guillermety: Awards

 On July 31, 2004, In Providence, Rhode Island, the Puerto Rican Day Parade and Festival Organization presented José Buscaglia Guillermety with the "Artistic Excellence Award".

 Relations

 Buscaglia is married to Inés Salgado Nieves (San Juan, 1940) and has five children: José, Rafael (1965-2017), Gian Carlo, Gina María, and Piero.
-José Francisco Buscaglia is a writer, and a full professor in the Department of Cultures, Societies and Global Studies at Notrtheastern University in Boston.Gian Carlo Buscaglia is a prominent Latin musician, composer, singer and guitarist in the Boston metropolitan area.
+José Francisco Buscaglia is a writer, and a full professor (retired) in the Department of Cultures, Societies and Global Studies at Northeastern University in Boston.
+Gian Carlo Buscaglia is a prominent Latin musician, composer, singer and guitarist in the Boston metropolitan area.